Lumpy Gravy (1967 album): Release, lawsuit and reediting

 Capitol released Lumpy Gravy on August 7, 1967, only on the 4-track cartridge format, apparently in limited numbers.
 This version of the album is markedly different from the Lumpy Gravy that would become an official entry in Zappa's catalog.
 Capitol also intended to release a single consisting of the pieces "Gypsy Airs" and "Sink Trap" to promote its release.
 In response to the album's release, MGM threatened a lawsuit, claiming that its release violated Zappa's contract.
 The album was pulled from release and subsequently replaced with a second album of the same name, which contained much of the same music.
 Still, it was drastically different in composition, incorporating newly recorded dialogue excerpts, surf music, and other elements not present in the original recording.

 The 1967 recording was released on compact disc in 2009 as part of the release The Lumpy Money Project/Object.
+The release presented the orignal orchestral-only edit prepared for Capitol Records from the 1967 recording sessions.
 On April 18, 2018, the original 1967 edit of the album was released on limited edition vinyl as a Record Store Day exclusive under the title Lumpy Gravy (Primordial).